 The demand for collagen for anti-aging purposes is growing even though the science is still in its infancy, as are the regulations on the products.

 Consuming foods that are rich in protein assists your body in producing amino acids.
 The body in turn uses this to synthesize collagen.
 However, if your diet does not feature enough vitamin C and/or iron, this can disrupt the natural production of collagen.
 Amino acids have therefore meant big business for companies.
 There are more than a dozen types of collagen replacement products and supplements, each composed of different “peptides” or amino acids.
 These products, depending on the nature of the remaining ingredients in the product, may help you regenerate collagen.

 Collagen comes in different types.
 There are the five most common types: type I, II, III, V, X. Each serves a different purpose in the body.

-- I: skin, tendon, vasculature, organs, bone (main component of the organic part of bone)
+- I: skin, tendon, vasculature, organs, bone (the main component of the organic part of the bone)

 - II: cartilage (main collagenous component of cartilage)

 - III: reticulate (main component of reticular fibers), commonly found alongside type I